beheshty/SetSharp/README.md

 SetSharp is actively being developed.
 Here are some of the features and improvements planned for future releases:

 -   **Custom Source File:** Allowing users to specify custom configuration file names (e.g., `my-settings.json` or `appsettings.development.json`) instead of being limited to `appsettings.json`.
--   **Enhanced Array Support:** Improved handling of JSON arrays.
-The goal is to intelligently generate `List<T>` properties for arrays of complex objects.

 Have an idea or a feature request?
 Feel free to open an issue on GitHub to discuss it!